AlobarQuest/image-renamer-app/HOW_TO_USE.md

 ### Recent Improvements

-The latest version includes significant improvements to navigation functionality:
+The latest version includes significant improvements:

+- **Preserved Display Order:**
+  - Images remain in their original sequence throughout your session
+  - Perfect for chronological photos where order matters
+  - Renamed files stay in their original position in the sequence
+  - No more shuffling of images when navigating after renaming

+- **Navigation Enhancements:**
   - Robust error handling for file operations
   - Better tracking of file history during renaming
   - Improved navigation experience with disabled buttons at boundaries
   - Automatic directory refreshing to ensure accuracy